recontentapp/recontentapp/DEPLOYMENT.md

 OpenAI ChatGPT requests are authenticated using a standard API key.
 Make sure to pass the `OPENAI_API_KEY` environment variable & set `AUTO_TRANSLATE_PROVIDER` to `openai`.

-### CDN with AWS S3
+### CDN with S3-compatible object storage

 Recontent.app has a built-in destination type called CDN which allows users to expose their translations on public URLs using various formats like JSON.

-An AWS S3 bucket is used to store generated files, which can then be accessed publicly behind AWS CloudFront for example.
+An S3-compatible object storage bucket (AWS S3, Cloudflare R2) is used to store generated files, which can then be accessed publicly behind AWS CloudFront for example.

-The environment variable `AWS_S3_CDN_BUCKET` is used to indicate which bucket to use & `AWS_S3_CDN_BUCKET_URL` defines the base URL for bucket objects.
+The environment variable `S3_BUCKET_NAME` is used to indicate which bucket to use & `S3_BUCKET_URL` defines the base URL for bucket objects.
 For example, if your S3 bucket points to `translations-cdn.my-app.com`, `https://translations-cdn.my-app.com` should be used.

 The AWS S3 SDK is initialized using [standard AWS credentials retrieval mechanisms](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).